-Astronomers Find 7 Earth-Sized Planets Around A Nearby Star
+Astronomers Find 7 Earth-Size Planets Around A Nearby Star

 "If you were on the surface of one of these planets, you would see the other ones as we see the moon, or a bit smaller," says Michaël Gillon, an astronomer at the University of Liège in Belgium.
 "The view would be very impressive."

 The cool, reddish star is about 40 light-years away, in the constellation Aquarius.
-"It's a very tiny star," says Gillion, "10 times smaller than the sun."
+"It's a very tiny star," says Gillon, "10 times smaller than the sun."

 Until recently, no one was even looking for planets around so-called ultracool dwarf stars.